Good conduct time allowance controversy: Planned release of Antonio Sanchez

+Iluminada Gomez (The Mother of Allan Gomez) Said That The Gomez Family & The Sarmenta Family Has Read The Long Lost Paper That Contains The Letter of Former President Fidel Ramos That Written in August 1993 When He Was Condoling With Them Along With His Promise That The Government Would Do Anything To Give Financial Assistance to Them & Other Needs Mostly,Justice to Their Childrens & Holding Those Persons Accountable For The Double Murder of The Both 2 UP Los Baños Students in Which Mrs. Gomez Shown to The GMA News in August 2019.

 On September 2, 2019, The Senate Blue Ribbon Committee holds a joint probe into the supposed early release of rape and murder convict Former Mayor Antonio Sanchez and the controversial Good Conduct Time Allowance (GCTA) Law.
 Bureau of Corrections chief Nicanor Faeldon confirms that George Medialdea, Rogelio Corcolon and Zoilo Ama, the three men who were convicted for the June 1993 rape and killing of Sarmenta and Gomez were already dead in jail.
 Senator Risa Hontiveros said that there are indications of GCTA system "is being corrupted" like the case of Sanchez.

 On September 3, 2019, The family of rape and murder convict and former Calauan, Laguna Mayor Antonio Sanchez showed up at the Senate for the resumption of the probe into the controversy surrounding the possible release of their patriarch.
 The Sanchez family has maintain their intention that they will not pay the ₱12.6-million court-mandated damages to the families of Eileen Sarmenta and Allan Gomez who were murdered in 1993.
 Board of Pardons and Parole (BPP) executive director Reynaldo Bayang revealed in a Senate inquiry that Presidential spokesperson Salvador Panelo, who served as Sanchez's defense counsel in the high-profile 1993 Sarmenta-Gomez rape-slay case, wrote the BPP regarding Sanchez's application for executive clemency in a letter dated February 26.
 Presidential Spokesperson Salvador Panelo has confirmed a meeting with the family of his former client, convicted rapist-killer Antonio Sanchez, in Malacañang earlier this year.
 President Rodrigo Duterte has fired Bureau of Corrections chief Nicanor Faeldon after the latter approved the release of Sanchez.